The following video walks you through how to view and accept your financial aid. For more information review the sections below.

 If your loan is denied and you need an endorser on the PLUS loan, or you have successfully challenged an adverse credit decision, you will also need to complete PLUS Counseling at studentloans.gov.

 The Family Educational Rights and Privacy Act of 1974, also known as the Buckley Amendment, helps protect the privacy of student records.
 The Act provides for the right to inspect and review educational records, to seek to amend those records, and to limit disclosure or information from the records.
 The Act applies to all institutions that are the recipients of federal funding under any program administered by the Secretary of Education.
 The FERPA policy and additional information can be viewed on the Registrar’s Office webpage.

-If a student would like the Office of Financial Aid to discuss their financial aid file with anyone else, they must sign a FERPA release indicating who their information can be share with.
+If a student would like the Financial Aid Office to discuss their financial aid file with anyone else, they must sign a FERPA release indicating who their information can be shared with.
 The on-line FERPA release can be completed by:

-Clicking on the A-Z directory on the top of the Fort Lewis College website – click on the letter “F” – then click on FERPA (Online Consent Form).
+Clicking on the A-Z directory on the top of the Fort Lewis College website under 'Quick Links' – click on the letter “F” – then click on FERPA (Online Consent Form).

 To create your FSA ID: